vitelabs/vuilder-docs/vite-basics/network/nodes.md

 **SBP Name**

 Please choose your SBP name carefully.
 Once registered the SBP name cannot be changed anymore.
-A sub-optimal name will not be helpful in terms of recognition and attracting votes.
+Use an interesting name to gain recognition from the community and draw votes.

 **SBP Ranking List**